 At first sight and consideration, one may say that new solutions driven by artificial intelligence (AI) perfectly align with the current regulation regarding software as a stand-alone medical device.
-Whilst both the FDA and the European Commission consider the existence of ‘software as a stand-alone medical device’ (or SaMD), in their regulatory frameworks, do these frameworks still hold when the technology and ability of AI evolve?
+Whilst both the FDA and the European Commission consider the existence of Software as a Medical device (or SaMD), in their regulatory frameworks, do these frameworks still hold when the technology and ability of AI evolve?

 How different are AI algorithms from traditional diagnostic software?